Multi-antenna Interference Management for Coded Caching: Introduction

 \subsection{Main Contributions}

 In this paper, extending the joint interference nulling and CC concept originally proposed in~\cite{Shariatpanahi2017,Shariatpanahi-Caire-Khalaj-TIT18}, a joint design of CC and generic multicast beamforming is introduced to simultaneously benefit from spatial multiplexing gain, improved management of inter-stream interference from coded messages transmitted in parallel, and the global caching gain.
 Our proposal results in a general content delivery scheme for any values of the problem parameters, i.e., the number of users $K$, library size $N$, cache size $M$, and number of transmit antennas $L$ such that $t=KM/N$ is an integer value.
+Due to the ZF beamforming constraint, the number of antennas is restricted to be strictly $L\leq K-t$ in~\cite{Shariatpanahi2017,Shariatpanahi-Caire-Khalaj-TIT18} as the null space beamformer is unique only when $L\leq K-t$.
+However, the generic multicast beamformer design introduced in this paper can be designed to fully benefit from the the interference free signal space even when $L>K-t$.
 The general signal-to-interference-plus-noise ratio (SINR) expressions are handled directly to optimally balance the detrimental impact of both noise and inter-stream interference at low SNR.
-As the resulting optimization problems are not necessarily convex, successive convex approximation (SCA) methods are used to devise efficient iterative algorithms similarly to existing multicast beamformer design solutions~\cite{Venkatraman-Tolli-Juntti-Tran-TSP17}.
+As the resulting optimization problems are not necessarily convex, successive convex approximation (SCA) of non-convex SINR constraints, similarly to~\cite{Venkatraman-Tolli-Juntti-Tran-TSP17}, are used to devise efficient iterative algorithms.
+In this paper, the multigroup multicast beamformer design is also generalized to any combination of \textit{overlapping user groups} while assuming successive interference cancellation (SIC) receiver.